-After you have saved your soil with mulch, and are doing less 'gardening' and more water-wise practice, you will have the spare energy to learn about other fertility treatments for your soil like composting: organic or hot, aerobic, and anaerobic composting, how to make vermicompost, a worm-culture expert, green fertilizers, liquid plant based fertilizer, and modeling your soil treatment on nature.
+After you have applied the six principles for creating living soil, and followed through with the importance of perennial plantings for soil health, you can enjoy the benefits of healthy soil.
+In the meantime, have you protected your soil with organic mulch ?
+You will find yourself doing less 'gardening' and more water-wise practice, and you will have the spare energy to learn about other fertility treatments for your soil like composting: organic or hot, aerobic, and anaerobic composting, how to make vermicompost, a worm-culture expert, green fertilizers, liquid plant based fertilizer, and modeling your soil treatment on nature.

 We all know about home gardening.
 Tell us about your successes, challenges and ask about issues that bother you.
 You may have the luxury of a back garden, but there are other ways we learn.
 Few people age without growing something or buying vegetables during their lives !
 It is absolutely guaranteed that you have learned things which can help others on their gardening journey.